arrdem/source/projects/jobq/README.md

 ```

 ### POST /api/v0/job/create
-Given a JSON document as the POST body, create a new job.
+Given a JSON document as the POST body, create a new job in the given state.
+If state is not provided, the state `null` is used.

 ```
-$ curl -X POST $JOBQ/api/v0/job/create --data '{"msg": "Hello, world!"}' | jq .
+$ curl -X POST $JOBQ/api/v0/job/create --data '{"state": ["CREATED"], "job": {"msg": "Hello, world!"}}' | jq .
 {
   "id": 1
 }